 Pine Island Farm Anaerobic Digestion System Sheffield, Ma

 Liquid fertilizer is a significant by-product of the digester process.
-The major benefit is that it possesses the nutritional value of manure but is odorless and, therefore, the Aragi's are able to spread this product to fields without causing problems to residents bordering crop fields.
-The nutrients have been preserved in the digester process, during the digester process it alters the end product so that when it is applied to fields the fertilizer does not burn growing crops and can, therefore, be applied to fields at any time throughout the growing season.
+The major benefit is that it possesses the nutritional value of manure but is odorless and, therefore, able spread this product to fields without causing problems to residents bordering crop fields.
+The nutrients have been preserved in the digester process.
+During the digester process it alters the end product so that when it is applied to fields this new type of fertilizer does not burn growing crops and can, therefore, be applied to fields at any time throughout the growing season.

-Heat is captured for re-use at the farm.
-With the use of a heat exchanger this has allowed the farm to heat water that is used in the milk house and to feed calves on milk replacer.
+Heat is captured for re-use at the farm with the use of a heat exchanger, which is used in the milk house and to feed calves on milk replacer.

 The anaerobic digester generates electricity that is used to support the electric needs of the farm and other farm structures and homes, it is also being provided to the electric grid through net-metering.